In this guide

 To receive the Carer Payment, both you and the person to whom you are providing care must be eligible.

-Services Australia classes Australian residents as Australian citizens, permanent residence visa holders, or protected Special Category visa holders from New Zealand.
+Services Australia classifies Australian residents as Australian citizens, permanent residence visa holders or protected Special Category visa holders from New Zealand.

-When applying for the Carer Payment, you need to provide details about the person you care for and the care provided.
-Supporting evidence and medical information may be required.
+When applying for the Carer Payment, you need to provide details about the person receiving care and the care provided.
+Supporting evidence and medical information may also be required.

-You are permitted to share the caring responsibilities with another person and you can both claim the payment, but each claim will be assessed individually.
+You are permitted to share the caring responsibilities with another person and both claim the payment, but each claim will be assessed individually.
 If you care for multiple people, different rules apply.

 What is the income and assets test for the Carer Payment?